shreyshah173/shreyshah173/README.md

 <h1 align="center">Hi there 👋,Myself Shrey</h1>
 <h3 align="center">A full-stack developer and Data analyst</h3>

-- 🔭 I’m student at PDEU , Gandhinagar
+- 🔭 I’m software intern at Oizom Instruments, Ahmedabad
 - 🌱 I’m currently focused on many different things in web development.
 - 👯 I’m looking to collaborate on a MERN stack or HTML,CSS,JS project
 - 📫 How to reach me: jain.shrey1110@gmail.com